 What is Revenue attribution?

 Revenue attribution is the process of crediting a conversion or sale to a specific channel or marketing action.
 The most basic example of this is a promotional email that directly led to a web purchase.
 The attribution is pretty clear: the customer received the email, clicked on the link, and purchased the item.
-Therefore, the revenue for this sale—and other sales like it—credit is given to this specific email campaign.
+Therefore, the revenue for this sale—and other sales like it—is accredited to this specific email campaign.

 Revenue attribution is key to accurately measuring and reporting campaign performance.
 It gives CMOs hard numbers with which they can prove marketing ROI.

-Marketers have many marketing channels active at the same time and customers will encounter at least two of them over the course of their purchase.
+Marketers have many marketing channels active at the same time and oftentimes customers will encounter multiple marketing channels over the course of their purchase.
 So how do you measure which one gets credit for the sale?